matn7/Google-Platform-Notes/gcp/GCPSecurity.md

     - Monitor API usage.
 - Can use Cloud Endpoints or Apigee to create API gateways.

-**Google Cloud Armor**
+**Google Cloud Armor.**

 - Google Cloud Armor protection delivered at the edge of Google's network and blocks attacks close to their source.
 - Enables IP deny list/allow list security policies.

-**Creating Google Cloud Armor security policies**
+**Creating Google Cloud Armor security policies.**

-### Types of complementary partner products
+### Types of complementary partner products.

 - Data protection:
-    - Governance
+    - Governance.
-    - DLP & DCAP
+    - DLP & DCAP.
-    - Encryption & Tokenization
+    - Encryption & Tokenization.
-    - HSM
+    - HSM.
 - Infrastructure Security:
-    - DDoS
+    - DDoS.
-    - Firewall
+    - Firewall.
-    - IDS/IPS
+    - IDS/IPS.
-    - WAF
+    - WAF.
-    - Container Security
+    - Container Security.
 - Scanning, Logging, Monitoring:
-    - Vulnerability Scanners
+    - Vulnerability Scanners.
-    - SIEM/Security Analytics
+    - SIEM/Security Analytics.
 - Identity and User Protection:
-    - SSO
+    - SSO.
-    - IAM
+    - IAM.
-    - Anti-Malware
+    - Anti-Malware.
-    - MDM/MAM
+    - MDM/MAM.
-    - Gateways & CASB
+    - Gateways & CASB.

-#### Quiz
+#### Quiz/

-**1. Choose the FOUR correct DDoS Mitigation Layers from the list below.**
+**1. DDoS Mitigation Layers.**

 - CDN Offloading: Offload static content to a CDN to minimize impact.
 - Load Balancing: Use proxy-based load balancing to distribute load across resources.
 - Attack Surface: Reduce the attack surface by reducing externally facing resources.
 - Internal Traffic: Isolate internal traffic from the outside world by restricting access.

-**2. Choose from the list below the TWO ways that Google Cloud helps mitigate the risk of DDoS for its customers.**
+**2. Ways that Google Cloud helps mitigate the risk of DDoS for its customers.**

 - Internal capacity many times that of any traffic load we can anticipate.
 In fact, a single Google Data Center has a bisection bandwidth of 1,300 terabits per second (the whole internet has a bisection bandwidth of 200 terabits per second!)
 - State-of-the-art physical security for hardware and servers.
 Because of its scale, Google can deliver a higher level of security at the hardware layers than most of our customers could afford to do on their own.

-**3. Which TWO of the following statements is TRUE about Google Cloud Armor?**
+**3. Statements about Google Cloud Armor?**

 - Google Cloud Armor enforces access control based on IPv4 and IPv6 addresses or CIDRs.
 Google Cloud Armor assists you in customizing your defenses and mitigating multi-vector attacks.